nyeowmiu/kapon/_posts/2025-05-24-Pet-Abandonment.md

 However, recognizing the need for stronger penalties and broader coverage, **Republic Act No. 8485 was significantly amended by Republic Act No. 10631 in 2013.** This amendment increased the penalties for animal cruelty, neglect, and abandonment, making the consequences for such acts much more severe.

-**Under Republic Act No. 8485, as amended by Republic Act No. 10631, acts of pet abandonment—including leaving pets behind when moving or discarding litters—can lead to serious legal repercussions, including:**
+**Under Republic Act No. 8485, as amended by Republic Act No. 10631, acts of animal abuse including pet abandonment e.g. leaving pets behind when moving or discarding litters—can lead to serious legal repercussions,**

 > #### Imprisonment:
 > Offenders can face imprisonment ranging from six (6) months to three (3) years.